 “Fun stuff!” already appeared on the car camping essentials list.
 “More fun stuff!” makes the nice-to-have list.

-There are a ton of things you can do while camping, so if you have the room for Wiffle ball supplies, watersports gear, hiking gear, or other implements of mass enjoyment, bring them!
+There are a ton of things you can do while camping, so if you have the room for Wiffle ball supplies, watersports gear, or other implements of mass enjoyment, bring them!

 What’s on Your List of Car Camping Essentials?